AshishAgarwal143/openshift-march-2025/Day2/README.md

 docker cp server1:/etc/nginx/nginx.conf .
 ```

-Let's edit the nginx.conf as shown below
+Let's edit the nginx.conf as shown below ( you could create this file anywhere on the local machine )
 <pre>

 user  nginx;